jorodragon/express-base/README.md

 npm install.
 npm start.

-This will start the application and create an sqlite database in your app dir.
+This will start the application and create an mysql database in your app dir.
 Just open [http://localhost:3000](http://localhost:3000).

 ## Setup in Details